 I stopped using commercial deodorant 15 years ago.
 Now I use a crystal stick from the health food store.
 Other people like a coconut-oil based deodorant.
 Your body adjusts, and most people will not suddenly have body odor.

 Medical doctors Sydney Singer and Soma Grismaijer authored a book called Dressed to Kill: The Link Between Breast Cancer and Bras.
 They studied over 4,000 women and concluded that women who do not wear bras have a dramatically lower risk of breast cancer than women who do wear them.
 Women who wore their bras 24 hours a day had a 3 out of 4 risk of developing cancer.
 Women who wore their bras 12 hours a day (half the time) had a 1 out of 7 risk while women who rarely if ever wore bras had a 1 out of 168 chance of getting breast cancer.11

 Why?
 Wearing a tight fitting bra can cut off lymph drainage, making us less able to excrete the toxins we are exposed to on a daily basis.
 One doctor writes:

-Underwire bras those that are very constricting have been correlated with breast cysts and lumps.
+Underwire bras and those that are very constricting have been correlated with breast cysts and lumps.
 In his book The McDougall Program for a Healthy Heart, Dr. John McDougall stated, “After repeated bouts of inflammation, the breasts develop scar tissue in many places, and some of the milk ducts become plugged, forming cysts.
-Fibrocystic breast disease, not surprisingly, is associated with a higher risk of breast cancer.”(13)
+Fibrocystic breast disease, not surprisingly, is associated with a higher risk of breast cancer.”13

 I wear camis and tank tops under my shirt and rarely wear a bra.
-When you must wear one, avoid tight ones and underwire!
+When you must wear one, avoid tight ones and underwires!